 Are you intrigued by human behavior, history and biology?
 With the tools to explore the lessons of human nature and a deep understanding of who we are and where we came from, you'll be prepared for success in many different careers.

-A minor in anthropology completes the academic experience by focusing on the lessons and people that make human societies so interesting and challenging to understand, both in the past and in modern times.
+A minor in anthropology completes the academic experience with a focus on the lessons and people that make human societies so interesting and challenging to understand, both in the past and in modern times.

-A focus in evolutionary anthropology is perfect for a premedical track where a broad evolutionary perspective is important for understanding disease processes.
+An evolutionary anthropology focus is perfect for a premedical track in which a broad evolutionary perspective is important for understanding disease processes.
 A focus in sociocultural anthropology provides understanding of human interaction and how social groups function.

 At a Glance: program details

 - Second Language Requirement: No

 Incompatible Majors: BA in anthropology; BS in anthropology